 Steamed White Fish In Ginger + Turmeric

-This is a delicious immune boosting recipe that I regularly make at home.
-I loved the simplicity of the dish and the extraordinary flavour that marries so well with any type of seafood, especially delicate proteins such as fish.
+This is a delicious recipe from my book Perfect Digestive Health.
+I love the simplicity of the dish and the extraordinary flavour that marries so well with any type of seafood, especially delicate proteins such as fish.
 You can choose to steam the fish in the classic French style en papilotte, that basically means “cooked in a bag”.
 This method allows the food to hold in moisture and flavour as it steams inside it’s little pouch and it’s a clean and healthy way of cooking fish.
 You can also wrap the fish in banana leaf if you can get it which makes for a wonderful presentation.
 If you don’t have a steamer, you can also braise the fish in a frypan, adding a little splash of coconut water and then adding a lid to enhance the steaming effect.

 What’s great about it: